 Shannen Doherty's Breast Cancer Fight & Divorce

-- Actress Shannen Doherty, 52, who has been battling breast cancer for years and filed for divorce earlier this year from her husband of 11 years, never ceases to impress her fans with her continued optimism and joy for life.
+- Actress Shannen Doherty, 52, who has been battling breast cancer for years and filed for divorce this past April from her husband of 11 years.
+Now, months later, her divorce is close to being settled.

-- We’re admiring how Doherty is staying positive and find happiness in her life despite her health challenges and all that comes along with filing for divorce.
-She recently took to Instagram to share a photo of herself dancing with her best friend Chris Cortazzo’s two adorable children.
+- We’re admiring how Doherty is determined to find joy in her life despite her health challenges and all that comes with getting a divorce.

 - The “Beverly Hills, 90210” actress was first diagnosed with breast cancer in 2015 after finding a lump in her breast that turned out to be cancerous.
 In February 2020, her breast cancer returned and spread to other parts of her body.

 - In January 2023, a CT scan showed revealed her cancer had spread to her brain, ultimately leading her to have surgery to remove a tumor in her brain and undergo radiation.